getsentry/relay/docs/architecture/ingest-event-path.md

 So, now to the real work:

 1.  **Project config is fetched.** If the project cache is stale or missing, we fetch it.
-We may wait a couple milliseconds here to be able to batch multiple project config fetches into the same HTTP request to not overload Sentry too much.
+We may wait a couple milliseconds (`batch_interval`) here to be able to batch multiple project config fetches into the same HTTP request to not overload Sentry too much.

     At this stage Relay may drop the event because it realized that the DSN was invalid or the project didn't even exist.
 The next incoming event will get a